KauzClay/docs-tap/install-openshift/profile.hbs.md

     # The registry from which the Tanzu Application Platform package is retrieved.
     export INSTALL_REGISTRY_USERNAME="${IMGPKG_REGISTRY_USERNAME_1}"
     export INSTALL_REGISTRY_PASSWORD="${IMGPKG_REGISTRY_PASSWORD_1}"
-    export INSTALL_REGISTRY_HOSTNAME=MY-REGISTRY
+    export INSTALL_REGISTRY_HOSTNAME="${IMGPKG_REGISTRY_HOSTNAME_1}"
     export TAP_VERSION=VERSION-NUMBER
     export INSTALL_REPO=TARGET-REPOSITORY
     ```

     Where:

+    - `MY-BROADCOM-SUPPORT-USERNAME` is the user with access to the images in `tanzu.packages.broadcom.com`.
+    - `MY-BROADCOM-SUPPORT-ACCESS-TOKEN` is the token you retrieve from the Tanzu Application Platform
+       download page. <!-- clarify -->
+    - `MY-REGISTRY` is your own container registry.
     - `MY-REGISTRY-USER` is the user with write access to `MY-REGISTRY`.
     - `MY-REGISTRY-PASSWORD` is the password for `MY-REGISTRY-USER`.
-    - `MY-REGISTRY` is your own container registry.
-    - `MY-TANZUNET-USERNAME` is the user with access to the images in the VMware Tanzu Network registry `registry.tanzu.vmware.com`
-    - `MY-TANZUNET-PASSWORD` is the password for `MY-TANZUNET-USERNAME`.
     - `VERSION-NUMBER` is your Tanzu Application Platform version.
 For example, `{{ vars.tap_version }}`.
-    - `TARGET-REPOSITORY` is your target repository, a folder/repository on `MY-REGISTRY` that serves as the location
+    - `TARGET-REPOSITORY` is your target repository.
+This is a folder or repository on `MY-REGISTRY`
-    for the installation files for Tanzu Application Platform.
+      that serves as the location for the Tanzu Application Platform installation files.

 1. [Install the Carvel tool imgpkg CLI](https://{{ vars.staging_toggle }}.vmware.com/en/Cluster-Essentials-for-VMware-Tanzu/{{ vars.ce_version }}/cluster-essentials/deploy.html#optionally-install-clis-onto-your-path).